Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Reconstruction and Sampling Methods

-where the \ac{ELBO} term $b_\theta^{\mathrm{SDE}}$ can be estimated efficiently using Monte Carlo integration.
-Heuristically, the \ac{ELBO} term induces a \ac{SSP} with density ${\ptheta}^{\mathrm{surr}} \propto \exp(b_\theta^{\mathrm{SDE}})$.
-Empirically, it was shown that this surrogate prior is very effective, in the sense that for small dimensional examples $\tilde \phi \approx \phi^\ast$, i.e., the fitted distribution shows very good agreement with the variational approximation to the posterior.
-The reduced computational time of \eqref{eq:variational-inference-surrogate3} allows to lift the problem dimension to realistic imaging sizes.
+where the \ac{ELBO} term $\tilde{b}_\theta^{\mathrm{SDE}}$ is the Monte Carlo estimator \eqref{eq:bsde-empirical}.
+Variational inference naturally allows the parallel evaluation of the likelihood and the prior on image minibatches, consisting of multiple independent image samples, due to the ability to sample from the modeled distribution $q_\phi$.
+We further approximate the expectation in \eqref{eq:variational-inference-surrogate3} using a batch of $B=4$ independent image samples $x_1,\ldots,x_B \sim q_\phi$, used to evaluate both the likelihood term and $\tilde{b}_\theta^{\mathrm{SDE}}$. \nc Heuristically, the \ac{ELBO} term induces a \ac{SSP} with density ${\ptheta}^{\mathrm{surr}} \propto \exp(b_\theta^{\mathrm{SDE}})$.
+The reduced computational time of \eqref{eq:variational-inference-surrogate3} allows to lift the problem dimension to realistic imaging sizes. \!r \begin{remark} In general, one cannot expect the bound in \labelcref{eq:bsdebound} to be tight and an analytic characterization of the gap is an open problem.
+Empirically, it was shown that this surrogate prior is very effective, in the sense that for small dimensional examples $\tilde \phi \approx \phi^\ast$, i.e., the fitted distribution shows very good agreement with the variational approximation to the posterior \cite[sec.
+5]{Feng2024Variational}.

+In the case where the true posterior is Gaussian, \cite[Fig. 3]{Feng2024Variational} shows that solutions to \labelcref{eq:variational-inference-surrogate3} coincide closely with solutions to the original problem \labelcref{eq:variational-inference-loss2}.
+While \cite[Fig. 4]{Feng2024Variational} highlights differences between using $\log \hat{p}_\theta$ and $\tilde{b}_\theta^{\text{SDE}}$ when applied for more complicated posterior distributions, the experiments still validate that the approach leads to a good posterior approximation. \end{remark} \@n

-We now describe how we can extend this method to the case of blind inverse problems \eqref{eq:bayes-blind}, using a standard variational Bayes approach for the joint posterior of image $x$ and latent parameter $\bfr$.
-While we are specifically interested in solving the position-blind ptychography problem \eqref{eq:forward-model}, the method we develop can be used for general blind imaging inverse problems.
+We now describe how \rev this method can be extended \nc to the case of blind inverse problems \eqref{eq:bayes-blind}, using a standard variational Bayes approach for the joint posterior of image $x$ and latent parameter $\bfr$.
+While we are specifically interested in solving the position-blind ptychography problem \eqref{eq:forward-model}, the method we \rev derive \nc can be used for general blind imaging inverse problems.